Qarik-Group/concourse-tutorial/README.md

 Consider comprehension of other team members when making these choices.
 "What does this pipeline actually do?!"

-One idea is to consider how you name your task files, and thus how you name the wrapper scripts that they invoke.
+One idea is to consider how you name your task files, and thus how you name the task scripts that they invoke.

 Consider using (long) names that describe their purpose/behavior.